GrantMeStrength/DinoJumpDemo/README.md

 Run the app again (press F5) and you'll see our clouds have appeared.

-3. Moving the clouds
+### 3. Moving the clouds

 Now we're going to make the clouds move.
-The secret to moving clouds - and moving anything, in fact - is to set-up a function that is repeatedly called multiple times a second.
+The secret to moving clouds - and moving anything, in fact - is to set-up a [ticker](http://www.createjs.com/docs/easeljs/classes/Ticker.html) function that is repeatedly called multiple times a second.
-Every time the function is called, it redraws the graphics in a slightly different place.
+Every time this function is called, it redraws the graphics in a slightly different place.

 The code to do that is already in the **main.js** file, provided by the CreateJS library, EaselJS.
 It looks like this: